firavoyage/blogging/projects.md

 - quick start
   - 40min hs math foresight
   - 400min master hs math
-- libre hs math wiki
+- self
+  - hey fira here
+  - what you see is my puppet
+  - in the so called reality
-  - all math theories list
+  - and i'm teaching him math
+  - *yawn* he's so stupid
 - daily
   - comment thread of the day
   - daily problems a & b